P-sangeeta/BVG7003-project-1/README.md

 the second step is trimming of data to remove the barcode and adaptor using cutadapt tool
 # mapping
-the trimming is followed by Allingnement which is done by using BWA tools the variant CPU needs to be change according to my CPU otherwise the data is not processed resulting in killed error message in bwa.log the allingement steps is divided into two parts first we do the mapping resulting in SAM files
+the trimming is followed by Allingnement which is done by using BWA tools

+the variant CPU needs to be change according to local computer CPU otherwise the data is not processed resulting in killed error message in bwa.log

+the allingement steps is divided into two parts first we do the mapping resulting in SAM files
 # sam2bam
 the second step of allingement is to convert the SAM files to BAM files